beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ```

-## 6. Resize input data at runtime
+## 6. Resizing input data at runtime

 TornadoVM supports dynamic recompilation of expressions when the input data is resized.
 To do so, TornadoVM exposes an API call (`taskSchedule.updateReference`).